Brazzein and monellin: Safe alternatives to sugar, new research confirms

 Background

-Monellin and brazzein, artificial small-molecule sweeteners, have been widely used to replace sugar in food due to their high sweetness and potential health benefits.
-Sweet-tasting proteins abundant in tropical plants offer advantages over sugar, such as avoiding obesity, cardiovascular disease risk, and dental issues.
+Monellin and brazzein, natural sweet-tasting proteins originally isolated from tropical plants and now produced recombinantly in yeast, have been widely used to replace sugar in food due to their high sweetness and potential health benefits.
+Unlike artificial small-molecule sweeteners, these proteins are thousands of times sweeter than sucrose and are protein-based, not chemically synthesized.
+Sweet-tasting proteins abundant in tropical plants offer advantages over sugar, including reduced risk of obesity, cardiovascular disease, and dental issues.

 However, studies assessing their safety are limited.
-Brazzein is a heat-stable, water-soluble, nutritive sweetener, while monellin has a more complex structure and is more sensitive to heat.
+Brazzein is a heat-stable, water-soluble, non-caloric sweetener, while monellin has a more complex structure and is more sensitive to heat.
 Despite numerous publications on their structural configurations and modifications, a systematic study of their safety has yet to be conducted.

 About the study

-In the present study, researchers experimentally assessed the acute, sub-chronic, and chronic toxicity and allergenic and mutagenic properties of recombinant monellin and brazzein.
+In the present study, researchers experimentally assessed the acute, sub-chronic, and chronic (150-day) toxicity and allergenic and mutagenic properties of recombinant monellin and brazzein.

 The tested proteins were purified using chromatography, ultrafiltration, and lyophilization, and the microbiological purity of the sweet proteins was evaluated using bacteriological methods.
 Two experiments were conducted for each protein, with the animals kept under continuous observation for two weeks.

 The team evaluated recombinant monellin and brazzein's acute and chronic toxicity on three mammalian species: guinea pigs, rats, and mice.
-Acute toxicity was assessed in rats and mice; chronic toxicity was evaluated in rats; and sub-chronic toxicity was evaluated in guinea pigs.
+Acute toxicity was assessed in rats and mice, chronic toxicity was evaluated in rats, and subchronic toxicity was evaluated in guinea pigs.

 Acute toxicity assessments included weight gain, the general condition of animals, intoxication symptoms, the relative mass of main organs, and the pathomorphological examination of internal organs.